Will TCU cover the spread vs. Georgetown? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- TCU is 3-3 against the spread and 6-0 overall when scoring more than 71.3 points.
+- TCU has a 3-3 record against the spread and a 6-0 record overall when scoring more than 71.3 points.

 Bet on this or any college basketball matchup at BetMGM